 If the lid is left open, the machine will be unable to lock the lid and the cycle will be halted.
-The machine will play a tune and the lid lock will flash until the lid is closed and START/PAUSE is pressed.
+The machine will play a tune and the lid lock will flash until the lid is closed and the START/PAUSE button is pressed.

 - If the lid-lock fails in the closed position, the locked lid can be forced upwards and out of the lock.
-Note: This is the only time in which we would recommend doing this. - If the harness is damaged, the complete lid lock assembly will need to be replaced.
+Note: This is the only time in which we would recommend doing this as this action will DAMAGE the lid lock which will need replacing and the lid tang will need to be inspected for damage. - If the harness is damaged, the complete lid lock assembly will need to be replaced.

 If the power supply is cut during the spin cycle, the machine will keep the lid locked until the rotor has ceased to turn (3 to 10 secs).
 Only then will it release the lock.
-The motor is acting like a generator and allows the lock to stay energized under the bowls inertia.
+The motor is acting like a generator and allows the lock to stay energized under the baskets inertia.

 In a brown out situation, the machine will restart at the beginning of the section of the cycle it was on and continue the wash.
-The lid lock would then be reactivated if it happened to be on a spin cycle.
+The lid lock would then be reactivated.